aidanhibbard/aidanhibbard/content/articles/debugging-a-memory-leak-in-a-next-app.md

 If you profile an entire app, or ask AI "where do these issues occur in my app" you're bound to get a million "weird looking things."

-I found that the best use of your time in these cases is to follow the rabbit holes.
+I found that the best use of your time in these cases is to tackle real known tech debt.
 Pick a stack trace, a error, something, and work through it.

 Either you'll eventually clean all your apps tech debt, or you'll solve the issue, hopefully both.